d3/d3-transition/README.md

 d3.selection().transition(name)
 ```

-This function can also be used to test if something is a transition (`instanceof d3.transition`) or to extend the transition prototype.
+This function can also be used to test for transitions (`instanceof d3.transition`) or to extend the transition prototype.

 <a name="transition_select" href="#transition_select">#</a> <i>transition</i>.<b>select</b>(<i>selector</i>)